behindd/base64-to-tgs/README.md

 # base64-to-tgs
 ![image](https://github.com/behindd/base64-to-tgs/assets/76596012/9dbd1bc7-885d-4f8f-bd02-2e7f4c5873ee)

+## Description
+The script takes the base64 blob retrieved above and prepares it for cracking.
+Copy and paste the base64 blob from the Mimikatz output and save it on a file.

+- This script first reads the base64 file,
+- removes new lines and white spaces,
+- decodes it into ticket.kirbi,
+- runs kirbi2john to extract the hash,
+- and then modifies it as specified to be able to use Hashcat against the hash before finally outputting "Ready for Hashcat!
+Please use mode 13100."
+- It also saves the contents of TGS file on your clipboard in case you plan to paste it on your local Windows machine for cracking.
+No need to open to copy the entire content! <br>

 ## Usage

 - Copy the base64 blob (from Mimikatz) and save it on a file on your attacker machine.